The MSR-Video to Text Dataset with Clean Annotations: Analysis and Cleaning of the MSR-VTT dataset

 \subsection{Spelling Mistakes}

-Many spelling mistakes were found in the annotations during manual check.
+Massive spelling mistakes were found in the annotations during manual check.
 Tokenization is a process of demarcating a string of an input sentence into a list of words.
 After tokenization on each of the sentences, we used a popular spelling check software Hunspell \footnote{Available at \url{https://hunspell.github.io}} to check spelling errors.

-Before we used Hunspell to do spelling checks, we added 784 new words to its vocabulary.
-We chose these words manually by four criteria: \begin{enumerate} \item word abbreviations that are popular, eg. F1, WWF, RPG; \item specific terms that are widely used, eg. Minecraft, Spongebob, Legos; \item new words that are popular on the Internet, eg. gameplay, spiderman, talkshow; \item names of persons, eg. Mariah, Fallon, Avril. \end{enumerate}
+Before Hunspell was used to do spelling checks, 784 new words were added to its vocabulary.
+These words were chosen manually by four criteria: \begin{enumerate} \item word abbreviations that are popular, eg. F1, WWF, RPG; \item specific terms that are widely used, eg. Minecraft, Spongebob, Legos; \item new words that are popular on the Internet, eg. gameplay, spiderman, talkshow; \item names of persons, eg. Mariah, Fallon, Avril. \end{enumerate}

-After that, we found spelling mistakes in 19,038 annotations out of 200,000 annotations.
+After that, spelling mistakes were found in 19,038 annotations out of 200,000 annotations.
 21,826 words might have spelling mistakes suggested by Hunspell.
-We corrected those candidates in the following steps: \begin{enumerate} \item Substituted British English spellings with the corresponding American English spellings.
+Those candidates were corrected in the following steps: \begin{enumerate} \item Substituted British English spellings with the corresponding American English spellings.
 For instance, colour $\rightarrow$ color, travelling $\rightarrow$ traveling, programme $\rightarrow$ program, practising $\rightarrow$ practicing, theatre $\rightarrow$ theater.
 There were 61 such pairs. \item Split unusual words that were created by concatenating two different words, e.g. rockclimbing $\rightarrow$ rock climbing, blowdrying $\rightarrow$ blow drying, swordfighting $\rightarrow$ sword fighting, screencaster $\rightarrow$ screen caster, rollercoaster $\rightarrow$ roller coaster.
-In total, 34 distinct words were found. \item Corrected words that truly contain spelling mistakes, e.g., discusing $\rightarrow$ discussing, explaning $\rightarrow$ explaining, coversation $\rightarrow$ conversation, vedio $\rightarrow$ video, diffrent $\rightarrow$ different. \end{enumerate} In total 32,056 words were substituted, split or corrected in these three steps.
+In total, 34 distinct words were found. \item Corrected words that truly contain spelling mistakes, e.g., discusing $\rightarrow$ discussing, explaning $\rightarrow$ explaining, coversation $\rightarrow$ conversation, vedio $\rightarrow$ video, diffrent $\rightarrow$ different. \end{enumerate} In total 35,668 words were substituted, split or corrected in these three steps for 27,954 sentences in 7,829 video clips as shown in Table \ref{table:numAbnorm}.